Brexit: Cross Border Disputes and Jurisdiction – a Practical Guide

 Apart from these transitional provisions for proceedings commenced pre-Brexit (and the extent to which the Hague Convention will be relevant – addressed below), the Exit Regulations generally repeal the Brussels Regime so that the common law rules on jurisdiction and the enforcement of judgments will apply in cases that would currently be covered by the Brussels Regime.
 However, there are a couple of exceptions relating to consumers and employees.

 The UK deposited its Instrument of Accession to the Hague Convention on 28 December 2018.
-The Hague Convention will enter into force on 1 April 2019, two full days after Brexit.
-To take advantage of its application, parties should therefore try to defer agreeing exclusive UK jurisdiction clauses until 1 April 2019.
+It was originally intended that The Hague Convention would enter into force on 1 April 2019, two full days after Brexit.
+However, in light of the extension arrangement reached on 22 March 2019, the UK's accession to the Hague Convention is suspended until 13 April or 23 May 2019, depending on the date of the UK's departure from the EU.
+To take advantage of its application, parties should therefore try to defer agreeing exclusive UK jurisdiction clauses until after the accession date.